 This is a light shade of yellow with a mix of green and blue.
 If you love yellowish tones but want a more modern take on your kitchen backsplash this is the perfect color to go for.

-The pale spring bud goes beautifully with any tone of oak cabinet and creates a cohesive and mellow interior.
+The pale spring bud goes beautifully with any tone of oak wood and creates a cohesive and mellow interior.

 For a modern twist look for elongated hex-shaped tiles in pale spring bud or any similar hue.
 You’ll be surprised by how stunning it looks with your honey-toned cabinets.